raspy135/Qun-mk2/README.md

 * Rotate the dial = Change the current parameter.
 * Long press the button to show the parameter full name and value.
 * Double click the button to enter relative mode.
 The value adjustment will be relative.
 * For initial training, referring to the [Qun cheatsheet](./cheatsheet.pdf) can be useful.
-Also useful for training is seeing the parameter name when changing its value: turn on Parameter Caption mode in System2 menu, button 3.
+Also seeing the parameter name when changing its value is useful for training: turn on Parameter Caption mode in System2 menu, button 3.
 * If you want to do fine value adjustment, you can use NO/OK buttons to change the value by 1.
 To do this, keep pressing one of 8 buttons and press NO or OK button.

 Button | Primary function